 Assisted Conception for Same Sex Couples

 Many of the couples we see at Shropshire and Mid Wales Fertility centre are same-sex female couples and we are happy to discuss the options for donor treatment available to them.
 If you choose an anonymous sperm donor our sperm donor co-ordinator will organise the procurement of sperm for you.
 Alternatively you may wish to use a known donor, in which case our staff can advise you all as to what this entails, the emotional considerations, ensure all necessary health checks are performed and legal paperwork is completed.
-If you want more information please call the unit on 01743 261202 (option 2) or come to one of our monthly open evenings which are held on the first Wednesday of every month for a free, private discussion with one of our staff.
+If you want more information please call the unit on 01743 261202 (option 2) or come to one of our monthly Patient Information Evenings which are held on the first Wednesday of every month for a free, private discussion with one of our staff.

 Donor Intrauterine Insemination (DIUI)